Making

 About Project Flourish

 The number of young people experiencing or at risk of homelessness is continually rising, exacerbated by economic concerns, employment barriers, and deepening social rifts.
 But youth homelessness doesn’t have to be a reality, and the right opportunities can make all the difference.
-Our response is Project Flourish: a groundbreaking, pro-bono employability service created in collaboration in with EveryYouth, our UK charity partner.
+Our response is Project Flourish: a groundbreaking, free pro-bono employability service created in collaboration in with EveryYouth, our UK charity partner.

 Leveraging our world of work capabilities, and bringing together experts from across organisations, we’re helping disadvantaged young people secure jobs with real prospects, and equipping employers with the skills and knowledge needed to support their journeys.